DeFiCh/pinkpaper/loan/README.md

 Operator, also via opspace's governance values, can decide the following:

-- `LOAN_LIQUIDATION_MARGIN`: 0.1 (default), for 10% liquidation margin.
-If set at 10%, during liquidation event, additional 10% are liquidated so there's around 10% margin above minimum collateralization ratio.
-- `LOAN_LIQUIDATION_PENALTY`: 0.1 (default), for 10% liquidation penalty.
+- `LOAN_LIQUIDATION_PENALTY`: 0.05 (default), for 5% liquidation penalty.
 This is converted into DFI upon liquidation and burned.

 ### Loan scheme